LeandroZabala-VDA/VDA_Hardware/README.md

 ## 🛠️ Tools and Compatibility

 - Designed using **Autodesk Eagle**
-- Compatible with Eagle version XX.X or later *(replace with actual version used)*
+- Compatible with Eagle version 9.6.2 or later

 ## ✅ Hardware Status